DanielTakeshi/Paper_Notes/reinforcement_learning/Asynchronous_Methods_for_Deep_Reinforcement_Learning.md

 ## Experiments

+Their setup has 16 cores for A3C (actually, for all four methods!).
+Does that mean 16 threads?

+I like Figure 1 very much.
+It packs a lot of information in it, but the advantages of A3C are clearly visible.

+More on Atari 2600 games: after their "exploratory" period in Figure 1, they then systematically benchmark their best algorithm, A3C, against prior work.
+And this is key: **they have different versions of A3C, which I assume refers to different neural networks which approximate the pi(...) function, i.e. the policy**.
+They do indeed use an LSTM for one of their versions, and it's the best performing one!

-I appreciate their exploration of momentum SGD and RMSProp.
+Appendix: I appreciate their exploration of momentum SGD and RMSProp.
 They had to do some more exploration of the latter due to the parallel setting.
 I get it, I'll just trust their result and won't investigate further.

 ## My Thoughts and Takeaways